 The government acknowledged there had been problems but said it was bringing in a new firm to do tests for ESA.

 The documents - which include six memos written by civil servants and advisers - also say claimants face an average nine-month wait after assessments.
-The target is three months.'Not delivering'
+The target is three months.

 ESA is intended for people who are unable to work due to sickness or disability.
 Claimants undergo tests, called work capability assessments, before learning whether they are eligible.